 In preparation for the Consolidated Plan the City followed the established processes of the Citizen Participation Plan to ensure broad community engagement.
 At each step, the City worked to ensure low- and moderate-income residents, members of minority groups, agencies involved in the provision of services to these populations, and others who are directly impacted by the programs and activities supported by the Consolidated Plan programs had the opportunity to be actively involved.
-The Citizen Participation Plan, Consolidated Plan, Action Plan, Consolidated Annual Performance and Evaluation Report (CAPER) and the Analysis of Impediments to Fair Housing Choice are posted on the City website at: https://TemeculaCA.gov/CDBG and a hard copy was available for review in the City Community Development Department for 30 days from March 28 to April 26, 2022.
+The Citizen Participation Plan, Consolidated Plan, Action Plan, Consolidated Annual Performance and Evaluation Report (CAPER) and the Analysis of Impediments to Fair Housing Choice are posted on the City website at: https://TemeculaCA.gov/CDBG and a hard copy was available for review in the City Community Development Department, as well as the Temecula Public Library for 30 days from March 24, 2025 to April 22, 2025.